-Appeals relating to the recertification process should be submitted and dealt with using the standard ECVECC® Appeal Processes as laid out in the Bylaws, section 10.
+Appeals relating to the recertification process should be submitted and dealt with using the standard ECVECC[®] Appeal Processes as laid out in chapter 8 of these Policies and Procedures.

 6.1 Credit Point system

 One hundred (100) CP are needed for each 5-year Recertification Period and points have to be collected in at least 2 of the following categories: continuing education, research and college service activities.
 Evidence on how the CP are obtained needs to be documented.